CongducPham/PRIMA-Intel-IrriS/Arduino/README.md

 - Capacitive sensor SEN0308 connected to A0 (signal) and A1 (power)
 - LoRaWAN mode to WaziGate (single channel)
 - Cayenne LPP data format
-- EU433 band (for Algeria and Morocco)
+- EU868 band (suitable for Algeria.
+For Morocco, need to use 433MHz)
 - Device address is 26011DAA
 - 1 measure and transmission every 1 hour
 - Battery voltage is included in transmitted messages